sustainable construction skills training

 We’ve developed a series of training workshops (embedding Carbon Literacy) to give a clear overview as to why and how we should be building much more sustainably, embracing modern and lean construction processes.

-This series of 4 full-day workshops (each one fortnightly) has an emphasis on low carbon retrofit.
+This series of 3 full-day workshops (each one weekly) has an emphasis on low carbon retrofit.

-The first looks at why the industry has to change (including the relevance of climate change); then we explain what low-carbon construction entails; next we demonstrate how to effectively do this; and finally we look to the future, providing an insight as to what to expect and how to embrace change.
+The first looks at why the industry has to change (including the relevance of climate change); then we explain what low-carbon construction entails; and finally we demonstrate how to effectively do this.

 The concluding requirement (and assessment) is to develop an Action Plan, where attendees will demonstrate their understanding of the course content by identifying sustainable build opportunities/challenges relevant to their industry/work and developing effective courses of action to tackle these.